TZstatsADS/fall2022-project2-group10/README.md

 Yayuan created and wrote up the Home and Appendix page and designed the map tab.

 Shuangxian and Yayuan helped polish and improve the visualizations for each other.

+Tomasz and Louis designed the radar chart and integrated it in the UI.
+Both worked together to polish the visualizations and description for Home page.

+Louis rearranged and organised the repo, resolving conflicts between files.

 + **Data source**:
 NYC Open Data: